yonglehou/Storm-1/README.md

 # Storm

-Automagically generate C# database layers for stored procedures.
+Automagically generates C# database layers for stored procedures.
 Generation can be done via a T4 template, a command line tool or by referencing the library directly.

 ## Features